jrisi256/scripts/python/setup_python.md

 #### How to install Python packages

 At this point you may have seen people installing Python packages using `pip`, using `conda`, using `easy_intall`, using the OS package manager (e.g. `apt` or `yum`), or some other way entirely.
 I"m here to tell you that unless you have a good reason otherwise that you should use `pip`.
 Nowadays `pip` uses **wheels** which are precompiled binaries (before it was installing things from source). `pip` packages comes from PyPI, and this covers practically every Python package imaginable. `pip` also doesn't bundle system-level dependencies into the Python package the way `conda` does.
 Using `conda` can make the install easier in the short run because of this, but it can lead to issues down the road if you install multiple pieces of the same software unknowingly in different ways (e.g. once using `conda` as a dependency in a precompiled binary and then another time using `apt`).
+This is, of course, an opinionated piece about how to install Python and manage all your packages and what not.
+Nothing here is technically correct, but in my experience these have been the best practices I have come across.
+Some people are perfectly fine using `conda`, and that's great!
+I would caution againsy using `easy_install` or your OS package manager though.

 #### End of aside